 When is my dog considered to be elderly?

 Life expectancy in dogs ranges from breed to breed and surprisingly; we should start to manage the aging process in our dogs earlier than we once thought.
 As described above, wear and tear and the bodies deceasing ability to repair itself, accompany aging.
 (See below to help you understand how old your dog is compared to human years.)
-However it is not all bad news, because we now understand when the aging process starts to affect our dog’s health, we can start to minimize the progressive deterioration and maintain or improve our dog’s quality of life.
+However it is not all bad news, because we now understand when the aging process starts to affect our dog’s health, we can start to minimise the progressive deterioration and maintain or improve our dog’s quality of life.

 As a general rule an elderly preventative medicine regime could begin at the following stages: